 In Muay Thai, every fighter has their strengths and weaknesses and the fighter who is able to utilize their strengths to their advantage often puts themselves in a position to win the fight.

 While some people view Muay Thai competitions as a brutal sport, I view it as two people who are putting their strategy to a test.

-One player may have a reach advantage, while they other could have more speed, skill and stamina.
+One fighter may have a reach advantage, while the other could have more speed, skill, and stamina.
 All of the factors play a role in determining the winner of the fight.

 When you stop thinking about fighting as violence and start seeing it as a chess match, with each strike representing a move on the board, you can start seeing why Muay Thai is such an intriguing sport.

 The start of a Journey